mmmmosca/LOON/README.md

 end
 ```

-Like lables, they have to end with the end keyword.
+Like labels, they have to end with the end keyword.

 ### Identities